RamazanrP/RamazanrP/README.md

-- 👋 Hi, I’m @RamazanrP
+-  Hi, I’m Ramazan
-- 👀 I’m interested in Cyber Security
+-  Interested in Cyber Security
-- 🌱 I’m currently learning C and Linux
+-  Learning C and Linux (Hopefully RE)
-- 💞️ I want to serve my fellow citizens
+-  LeetCode in free time
-- 📫 How to reach me 546692335 (LinkedIn URL)
+-  How to reach me 546692335 (LinkedIn URL)
-- 😄 Pronouns: He
-- ⚡ Fun fact:

 <!---
 RamazanrP/RamazanrP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.